xyproto/env/README.md

 Takes a default int64 value, for the number of seconds, interprets the environment variable as the number of seconds and returns a `time.Duration`.

+### DurationMinutes

+Takes a default int64 value, for the number of minutes, interprets the environment variable as the number of seconds and returns a `time.Duration`.

+### DurationHours

+Takes a default int64 value, for the number of hours, interprets the environment variable as the number of seconds and returns a `time.Duration`.

 ### Contains

 Checks if the given environment variable contains the given string.